kavli-ntnu/dj-docs/docs/imaging/Overview.md

 ### Suite 2P python implementation
 [Suite2P python](https://github.com/MouseLand/suite2p) is implemented into the schema such that sessions that do not have matching suite2p output can be run through suite2p by calling `Suite2Py.populate()`.
 Suite2P python works on `ops` (Options) files that store all information to run Suite2P with.
 Those ops files can be uploaded/managed through the GUI (see readme for link).
 However, both Matlab Suite2P and Python Suite2P output converges in the schema and is then processed in parallel.
 Filtering for either result downstream is achieved by joining with table `ImagingAnalysis.Suite2p` for matlab or `ImagingAnalysis.Suite2py` for python output.

-### Other schemas:
-The **mLIMS** schema has been created by Vathes/Datajoint and syncs mouse/rat data with mLIMS on a regular basis.

-### The GUI:
-There is a [basic website](http://2p.neuroballs.net:5000), which allows registered users to monitor the input layer (BaseFolder) and the Jobs tables of the imaging and Suite2PJobs schema.
-These jobs tables collect errors from any imported/computed table `make` routine.
-New Sessions/Data that should be analysed can be added through the GUI.